-(NOTE: Some service providers today also use the "Remote-Party-ID" header field but this was replaced by P-Asserted-Identity in [RFC3325].)
+(NOTE: Some service providers have also used the Remote-Party-ID header field but this was never standardized and was replaced by P-Asserted-Identity in [RFC3325].)

 This identity/number is typically presented to the receiving user agent (UA) where it is usually displayed for the end user.
 It is also typically used for billing purposes by the network entities involved in carrying the session.